 Many factors influence bonds yields, including the demand for the dollar from forex traders.
 When demand for the dollar rises, so does the demand for Treasuries.
 Investors will pay more to buy them.
 Since the interest rate doesn't change, the overall yield falls.

 Demand for Treasuries also increases when there are global economic crises.
 That's because the U.S. government guarantees repayment.
 All of these factors mean that interest rates on long-term debt aren't as easy to predict as those based on the fed funds rate.

 Auto and Short-Term Loans

-Fixed interest rates on three to five-year loans don't follow the prime rate, Libor, or the fed funds rate.
-Instead, they are about 2.5 percent higher than one, three, and five-year Treasury bill yields.
-Yields are the total return investors receive for holding the bills.
+Fixed interest rates on three- to five-year loans don't follow the prime rate, Libor, or the fed funds rate.
+Instead, they are a few percentage points higher than one, three, and five-year Treasury bill yields.
+Yields are the total return that investors receive for holding the bills.

 Mortgage Rates and Student Loans

-Banks set fixed rates on conventional mortgages and a little higher than the yields on 10, 15, and 30-year Treasurys.
-That means interest rates on long-term loans rise along with those yields.
+Banks set fixed rates on conventional mortgages a little higher than the yields on 30-year Treasury bonds.
+Interest rates on long-term loans rise along with those yields.
 The same holds true for student loans.
-Mortgage interest rates have a tight relationship to Treasury note yields.
+Mortgage interest rates closely follow Treasury note yields.

-State, municipal, and corporate bonds compete with U.S. Treasurys for investors' dollars.
-Since they are riskier than U.S. government bonds, they must pay higher interest rates.
-That's true for all other types of bonds.
+State, municipal, and corporate bonds compete with U.S. Treasuries for investors' dollars.
+As they are riskier than U.S. government bonds, they must pay higher interest rates than Treasuries.